eliasgranderubio/dagda/README.md

 # Dagda
 **Dagda** is a tool to perform static analysis of known vulnerabilities in docker images/containers.

-To fulfill its mission, the known vulnerabilities CVEs (Common Vulnerabilities and Exposures) and BIDs (Bugtraq IDs) and exploits from Offensive Security Exploit Database are imported into a MongoDB to facilitate search and processing of these vulnerabilities and exploits.
+In order to fulfill its mission, first the known vulnerabilities as CVEs (Common Vulnerabilities and Exposures) and BIDs (Bugtraq IDs), and the known exploits from Offensive Security database are imported into a MongoDB to facilitate search of these vulnerabilities and exploits when your analysis are in progress.

+Then, when you run an analysis, **Dagda** retrieves information about the software installed into your analyzed docker image and verifies for each product and its version if it is free of vulnerabilities against the previously stored information into the MongoDB.

-Finally, each docker image scan result is stored into the same MongoDB for be capable of retrieve the vulnerabilities history of each docker image/container when you need.
+Finally, each analysis result of a docker image is stored into the same MongoDB for having available the history of each docker image/container when it is needed.

    * [Requirements](#requirements)
   	 * [Installation of Docker](#installation-of-docker)